iamkurubaran/Coverdrive/README.md

 # 🏏 Coverdrive

-**Your GitHub, rated for the World XI — out of 99.**
+**Your GitHub, rated for the World XI out of 99.**

 Coverdrive turns any GitHub profile into a full cricket scouting report: a rated shield card, attributes, earned playstyle badges, a Cricinfo-style career-statistics table, and detailed scouting metrics.
-A cricket-themed take on GitFut — same idea, different sport.
+A cricket-themed take on GitFut https://gitfut.com same idea, different sport.

-**v4 is a client + server app.** All GitHub calls go through a Node.js server with caching and optional token auth, so the browser never hits GitHub's unauthenticated rate limits.
+**It is a client + server app.** All GitHub calls go through a Node.js server with caching and optional token auth, so the browser never hits GitHub's unauthenticated rate limits.